katmfoo/yolo-fe/README.md

 A configuration file for YOLO is automatically generated and used for training, which is based off of a default training file that has some slight modifications based off of the number of classes that are being trained.
 To see these exact changes, you can look at the `train_test.py` file in the `generateConfigFile()` method.

+### 4. Applying feature extraction to a dataset
+Now that an image classifier has been trained on an unmodified dataset, you will likely want to train another image classifier on a modified image dataset.
+To do so, feature extraction has to be applied to a copy of an entire dataset.
+To do this, use the `apply-feature-extraction` subcommand.
+The first argument for this subcommand is the dataset to create a copy of, and the second argument is the feature extraction method to use.
+The current supported methods of feature extraction are 'ed' (edge detection).
+So to apply edge detection to the test dataset, the command would be `yolo-fe apply-feature-extraction test-dataset ed`.
+This would create a copy of the test dataset named `test-dataset-ed` that has edge detection applied to each image.

 ## Cloud instance used for testing

 This tool was tested using a Google Cloud instance with the following specifications.